-On October 31, 2009, we entered into the SVB Credit Agreement, which provides for a revolving line of credit of up to \$5.0 million.
-The borrowing base is limited to 85% of eligible accounts receivable, subject to certain adjustments as set forth in the SVB Credit Agreement.
+On October 31, 2009, we entered into the SVB Credit Agreement, which provided for a revolving line of credit of up to \$5.0 million.
+The borrowing base was limited to 85% of eligible accounts receivable, subject to certain adjustments as set forth in the SVB Credit Agreement.
 On April 9, 2021, we entered into an amendment to the SVB Credit Agreement to accrue interest on advances at a per annum rate equal to the greater of 2.25% above the Prime Rate or 5.50% and to extend the maturity date to December 30, 2021.
-The amount available for borrowing may be increased to \$7.0 million and the maturity date will be extended to April 29, 2022 upon our request, if we meet certain conditions.
+The amount available for borrowing was increased to \$7.0 million and the maturity date was extended to April 29, 2022 upon our request, if we meet certain conditions.

 On April 29, 2022, we entered into an amendment to the SVB Credit Agreement to accrue interest on advance at a per annum rate equal to the greater of 0.75% above the Prime Rate or 4.25%.
 The borrowing base is limited to 85% of eligible accounts receivable, subject to certain adjustments, and 50% of eligible inventory.
-The maximum amount available for borrowing was increased to \$10.0 million and the maturity date to April 28, 2023.
+The maximum amount available for borrowing was increased to \$10.0 million and the maturity date was extended to April 28, 2023.

-As of April 2, 2022, the outstanding borrowings under the SVB Credit Agreement were \$4.7 million with additional borrowing availability of \$0.1 million.
-During the three months ended April 2, 2022, we made net payments of \$2.3 million under the SVB Credit Agreement.
+As of July 2, 2022, the outstanding borrowings under the SVB Credit Agreement were \$8.0 million with additional borrowing availability of \$2.0 million.
+During the six months ended July 2, 2022, we made net borrowings of \$1.0 million under the SVB Credit Agreement.